wp-plugins/the-welcomizer/readme.txt

 v1.3.4.8:
 -
-- The possibility to replay the animation with jQuery(document).twizPlay(); (100% - Trunk updated )
+- The possibility to replay the animation with jQuery(document).twizPlay();
-- Automatic recognition of the js files under the directory that you have created /wp-content/twiz/ (0%)
+- Automatic recognition of the js files under the directory that you have created /wp-content/twiz/
-- ...(0%)

 Stay tuned, and do your updates.